hashicorp/design-system/website/docs/components/form/radio/partials/code/how-to-use.md

 !!!
 Info

-Depending on how you’re processing the user input upon submission (eg. server-side via form `POST` or client-side using JavaScript) you will need to provide a `name` attribute or a custom `ID` attribute to the field.
-Since the decision on how to process the input data is left to the consumers, we omit these specific arguments in the examples, for sake of simplicity.
+**Examples have been simplified**

+We omit the `name` and `ID` attributes in the examples since processing of the data is the responsibility of the product teams.
 !!!

-There are different possible ways to use the `Form::Radio` component: using the "base" variant (essentially just the control itself), using the "field" variant (the control plus label, helper text and error), or using the "group" variant (a list of fields with legend, helper text and error).

-The "group" one is the one that likely you will want to use, because of the nature of the "radio" control (always used in a list of options).
-The "base" and "field" ones are to be used if and when you need to achieve custom layouts or have special use cases not covered by the other variant.
+There are three ways to use the Radio component:

+- `Form::Radio::Base` - the base component: the `<input>` control
+- `Form::Radio::Field` - the field component: the `<input>` control, with label, helper text, and error messaging (in a wrapping container)
+- `Form::Radio::Group` - the group component: a `<legend>` (optional), a list of fields, and error messaging

 {{! ================= }} {{! ===== GROUP ===== }} {{! ================= }}